jonnitto/shiki-server/README.md

       "bg": "background color of the dark theme (if set, otherwise dark will be null)" }
   },
-  "markup": "The original markup passed"
+  "code": "The original markup passed"
 }
 ```